Setting Up Your Page Information/Content

 Google example

 Since your Page Title is the first thing that humans will read in the listings, it must suggest something of value to the readers.
-It must compel them to investigate further by clicking to your page.
+It must compel them to click to your page to investigate further.
 "Top Cheap Anguilla Hotels and Accommodations" does its job well.

 The format is always...